Highland Tattoo Removal has invested in the best tattoo removal system currently available in Scotland, a Quanta Q-Plus C EVO.

 Lots of tattoo removal providers quote unrealistically low numbers of removal treatments needed to encourage you to start treatment.
 I always give you the unvarnished truth.
 I would rather lose you as a customer at the beginning than disappoint you later on.

-I now recommend 8 week gaps between all treatments regardless of tattoo colours
+I now recommend 8 week gaps between all treatments regardless of tattoo colours for all clients

 Discounts are given for multiple tattoos